 Take Home Message

-L-glutamine is an important amino acid that plays many roles in our body regardless of our level of exercise.
-However, the stress that exercise puts on our body can deplete our l-glutamine levels, making it a useful supplement for athletes.
+L-glutamine is an important amino acid that plays many roles in our bodies regardless of our level of exercise.
+However, the stress that exercise puts on our body can deplete our L-glutamine levels, making it a useful supplement for athletes.

 It shows many potential benefits to performance, recovery, and body mass, with limited side effects.
 It can also be useful to boost our immune system and help sustain adequate levels in those who follow low-protein diets.